 Scientists have been working to learn more about those who take longer to recover.
-In a NIH study the majority of these kids recovered quite quickly or showed no increase in symptoms at all.
+In an NIH study, the majority of these kids recovered quite quickly or showed no increase in symptoms at all.
 On the other hand, a subgroup of kids, about 10% or 20%, showed a dramatic onset of symptoms after their injury and persistent symptoms that in some cases remained even 12 months after the injury.

 If someone has symptoms of concussion, they shouldn’t try to finish the quarter or finish the game.
 They need to be taken out of play right away and be seen by a health care provider.